LRU-Cache based KeyGenerator in Rails

 Concurrent::Map or re-execute the key generation process and cache the key before returning to the caller.
 When the userbase is huge, it is not practical to store all the generated keys in the memory of application instances.
 Instead, it would be ideal to perform a periodic clean up of the cached keys to avoid memory hogging.

-ActiveSupport::Cache::MemoryStore which, as per the documentation, is Thread-safe and has an LRU based clean-up mechanism built-in:
+ActiveSupport::Cache::MemoryStore that is Thread-safe and has an LRU based clean-up mechanism built-in.
+An excerpt from the documentation regarding the Thread Safety says

 As the default cache size is 32Mb, this helps to avoid memory hogging of our application while providing a cache for frequently used keys.